Tochukz/Beginning-C-plus-plus/README.md

 __Caution__: Take care when subtracting from unsigned integers.
 Any value that mathematically speaking should be negative then wraps around to become a huge positive number.
 These types of errors can have a catastrophic results in loop control expressions.

 __Array of Characters__
-Ac character array that is terminated by `'\0'` is referred to as a _C-style string_
+A character array that is terminated by `'\0'` is referred to as a _C-style string_.

+__Allocating an Array at Runtime__
+The _C++17_ standard does not permit an array dimension to be specified at runtime.
+That s, the array dimension must be a constant expression that can be evaluated by the compiler.
+However, some current _C++ compilers_ do allow setting variable array dimensions at runtime because the current _C standard_, _C11_, permits this, and a _C++ compiler_ will typically compile C code too.
+__Note__: If your compiler does not allow variable-length arrays, you can achieve the same result - and much more using a _vector_.

+## Chapter 6: Pointer and References